kowalskiwiktor98/PizzeriaNET/README.md

 Website
 - Add CSS and stuff. dunno im not a web designer ¯\\_(ツ)_/¯
 - Add email validation

+Database
+- Add indexes to speedup searching for order history
+- Cleanup mess with column and functions types, make it consistent

 #
 # Links